chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

   - [How to use the application](#how-to-use-the-application)
 - [Precautions while using the software in the application](#precautions-while-using-the-software-in-the-application)
 - [Libraries used in the software](#libraries-used-in-the-software)

-### Features
+## Features

 1. Fully customizable
 2. A lot of features
 3. Built-in voice recognition
 4. Dynamic voice recognition
 5. Easy to use
 6. Great UI
 7. Intuitive
 8. Just a bit of magic
 9. Keyboard-controlled
 10. Lightweight
 11. Minimal
 12. No need for a database
 13. Open source
 14. Powerful
 15. Quick
 16. Simple
 17. Transparent
 18. User-friendly
 19. Voice-controlled
 20. Speech synthesis
 21. Speech recognition
 22. Natural language processing
 23. Intuitive interface
 24. Customizable
 25. Open source
 26. Free to use
 27. Free to modify
 28. Free to redistribute

 ### Assistant skills

-1. Give description of anything according to Wikipedia just say "what is (the name of the thing) according to Wikipedia".
+01. Give description of anything according to Wikipedia just say "what is (the name of the thing) according to Wikipedia".
-2. Give the CPU usage of the computer just say "CPU usage" or "CPU usage of the computer" or "usage of the CPU".
+02. Give the CPU usage of the computer just say "CPU usage" or "CPU usage of the computer" or "usage of the CPU".
-3. Present with the RAM usage of the computer just say "RAM usage" or "RAM usage of the computer" or "RAM usage of the computer".
+03. Present with the RAM usage of the computer just say "RAM usage" or "RAM usage of the computer" or "RAM usage of the 0computer".
-4. Give the disk usage of the computer just say "disk usage" or "disk usage of the computer" or "disk usage of the computer".
+04. Give the disk usage of the computer just say "disk usage" or "disk usage of the computer" or "disk usage of the computer".
-6. Give the battery usage of the computer just say "battery usage" or "battery usage of the computer" or "battery usage of the computer".
+06. Give the battery usage of the computer just say "battery usage" or "battery usage of the computer" or "battery usage of 0the computer".
-7. Search in chrome just say "search in chrome".
+07. Search in chrome just say "search in chrome".
-8. Tell you the time by saying "time" or "what time is it" or "what is the time" or "tell me the time".
+08. Tell you the time by saying "time" or "what time is it" or "what is the time" or "tell me the time".
-9. Tell you the date by saying "date" or "what date is it" or "what is the date" or "tell me the date".
+09. Tell you the date by saying "date" or "what date is it" or "what is the date" or "tell me the date".
 10. Generate a random password by saying "generate a password" or "generate a random password".
 11. Generate a random number by saying "generate a number" or "generate a random number".
 12. Change your name by saying "change my name to (your name)" or "call me (your name)".